Prepare to install

 The Citrix Workspace app for Windows is available, but not installed by default when you install a VDA.
 You or your users can download and install (and upgrade) Citrix Workspace app for Windows and other Citrix Workspace apps from the Citrix website.
 Alternatively, you can make those Citrix Workspace apps available from your StoreFront server.
 See the StoreFront documentation.

 Most supported Windows editions come with Microsoft Media Foundation already installed.
-If the machine on which you’re installing a VDA does not have Media Foundation (such as N editions), several multimedia features will not be installed and will not work.
-You can acknowledge the limitation, or end the VDA installation and restart it later, after installing Media Foundation.
-In the graphical interface, this choice is presented in a message.
-In the command line, you can use the /no_mediafoundation_ack to acknowledge the limitation.
+If the machine does not have Media Foundation (such as N editions), several multimedia features are not installed and will not work.

 - Windows Media Redirection